shareefrahat/power-wheels-client/README.md

 - Dynamic Review Cards from database.
 - React Spinner for loading states.
 - Different nav menu for mobile screen.
+- Fancy slider with fade effect on home page.
 - React Toastify to show success and error message.

 ## Techs Stuff